 After such a sumptuous dinner, skipping dessert seems far more sinful than partaking in its sweet goodness.
 Pfefferlechner offers all the region’s classics from buchteln, strauben, apple strudel and more.

 The tavern also tenders a novel take on tiramisu.
 Called “Birramisù”, Pfefferlechner imparts a smooth malty twist to a traditional Italian after-dinner treat.

 Regardless of whether you order dessert, you should not depart your dinner table until you have sipped Pfefferlechner’s homemade schnapps.
 This digestif staple of South Tyrolean tavern culture is the only fitting way to end your night.

 When to Visit Pfefferlechner Tavern & Brewery

-The most important thing to note about visiting Pfefferlechner is that the establishment is not open year round.
-The tavern and brewery closes for most of the winter.
+The most important thing to note about visiting Pfefferlechner is that the establishment is not open year-round.
+The tavern and brewery close for most of the winter.